dan1el789/OperatingSystem/memory/static-and-dynamic-partition/README.md

 ## What happens when we delete an element in a dynamic partition?
 What happens to the memory and why is it reasonable to do?
+There will be a hole in your memory, if we delete something.
+The memory gets fragmented and you sometimes have to reorder your memory what is slow but necessary.

 ## Explain the difference between internal and external fragmentation?